Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/01-genomics-with-R-&-bioconductor-I.md

 head(gr[score(gr)>4], n=5)
 ```

-There are also numerous range-based operations can be performed on *GRanges* objects using functionality implemented through *IRanges*, and can be used to manipulate the original regions in almost ay way you desire.
+There are also numerous range-based operations can be performed on *GRanges* objects using functionality implemented through *IRanges*.

 <p align="center">
 <img src="../figures/range-operations.png" title="xxxx" alt="context"